 9.8 A team may decide to intentionally walk a batter.
 To do so the pitcher or manager needs only to notify umpire rather than pitch.

 9.8.1 A team may intentionally walk any batter once per game but that batter cannot be intentionally walked more than once.
 Given a pitcher can walk a batter intentionally yet make it appear unintentional, the actual rule will be one walk per batter if after the first intentional walk that batter declares to the umpire he will not accept another walk.

 9.8.2 After an initial walk and batter notification to the umpire of refusal to accept a walk at the current at bat the batter will be allowed as many pitches as needed to put ball in play or strike out.

-9.8.5 A pitcher who avoids the strike zone when pitching to a batter who has been walked will be warned that he must comply and throw strikes as soon as the umpire determines a lack of compliance.
+9.8.3 A pitcher who avoids the strike zone when pitching to a batter who has refused to accept a walk will be warned that he must comply and throw strikes as soon as the umpire determines an intentional attempt to avoid the strike zone.
 Warning will be followed by pitcher's removal for the inning if non-compliance continues.

 9.8.4 In extra innings all previous walks will be reset to zero with one-walk rule beginning anew.